 When the Original Pac Man died, he melted away and made one of the most memorable sounds in video games.
 When Pac Man Imposter dies in Oh Shit!, you hear a digitized voice shout out "Oh Shit!".
 That's pretty much the game's entire gimmick.
 Now, home ports of Pac Man have been historically bad, including the infamous Atari 2600 version that dropped ghosts in favor of exclamation points, pills in favor of wafers, and completely changes the maze into something that is not nearly as fun.
 Oh Shit! is, at least, somewhat playable beyond the game logic inaccuracies, and the digitized sound quality is quite good for 1987.

 It also must have taken a lot of guts to not only steal Pac Man, but to put the word "Shit" right on the box and try to sell it in Europe.
 That being said, it was released as "Oh No!" in the United Kingdom.
 The fact that no one really remembers it indicates that the controversy they probably intended just never happened.
-In Japan, this game was simply called "Shit", with new box art that would lead one to believe that it involves vampires in some capacity.
-Oh Shit! is still one of the more playable kusoges on the MSX, and it's not every day you find a game with a swear word right there in the title.
+There was also an alternate version, this time simply called "Shit", with new box art that would lead one to believe that it involves vampires in some capacity.